Transfer credit for new international students

 First time student

 A first time student is a high school student, or have completed high school or equivalent and have never enrolled in a college/university.

 Advanced Placement (AP) tests

-Many high schools offer Advanced Placement courses through the auspices of the College Board for possible college credit.
-By enrolling in such courses during high school and taking Advanced Placement Tests at the end of each course, high school students may earn undergraduate credits in a number of different academic areas.
+Many high schools offer Advanced Placement (AP) courses through the auspices of the College Board for possible college credit.
+By enrolling in such courses during high school and taking AP tests at the end of each course, high school students may earn undergraduate credits in a number of different academic areas.